xeptore/dnsmate/readme.md

 irm "https://xeptore.dev/dnsmate" | iex
 ```

+## Notes

-**Note:** some DNS providers – prefixed with `$` – require payments, and enabling them without payment and activation beforehand, may cause corrupting the DNS resolution on your machine.
+- Providers prefix with `$` require payment.
+Enabling them without payment and activation beforehand, may cause corrupting the DNS resolution on your machine.
+- After applying a DNS provider, visiting some websites to make sure its working for you **before closing DNSMate** in order to be able to revert back to a working DNS provider – e.g., Cloudflare or Google.